mclittle/ITUBees-PythonProgramming-2020/Week 01/Notes.md

 a = '''
 Mr. Smith,

-This is a multiline string that comes to you from the deep of my heart.
+This is a multiline string that comes to you from me.

 Sincerely,
 Ismail Kucuk